Skip to content

 Plugins can be removed from the plugin repository so that HCLI does not serve them to users.

 At a technical level, the plugin repository is the JSON file available here.
-Its produced by an indexer that runs periodically, and uses a denylist to filter out repositories that Hex-Rays deems inappriopriate (malware, illegal, abusive, etc.).
+Its produced by an indexer that runs periodically, and uses a denylist to filter out repositories that Hex-Rays deems inappropriate (malware, illegal, abusive, etc.).
 Because the entire repository is within a git repository on GitHub, anyone can review the enforcement actions (such as adding to the denylist) and see what has happened.
 We designed transparency into the system from the start, to help everyone understand and trust the infrastructure.